getfem/getfem/doc/sphinx/source/project/libdesc_interface.rst

 IMPORTANT: In order to be interfaced, a |gf| object has to derive from ``dal::static_stored_object``.
 However, if it is not the case, a wrapper class can be defined such as the one for ``bgeot::base_poly`` (see the end of :file:`getfemint.h`).

 The previous three functions have to be implemented at the end of :file:`getfemint.cc`.It is possible to use one of the two macros defined in :file:`getfemint.cc`.
-The firs macro is for a standard object and the second one for an object which is manipulated in |gf| with a shared pointer.
+The first macro is for a standard object and the second one for an object which is manipulated in |gf| with a shared pointer.

 You have also to complete functions ``name_of_getfemint_class_id`` and ``class_id_of_object`` at the end of :file:`getfemint.cc`.